 More information about the boot camp

-The boot camp will take place in Likoni and Kisauni Sub-County in Mombasa County within 1 year.
-Learners aged 9-14 years are eligible to enrol, and they hope to enrol up to 100 learners.
+The boot camp will take place in Likoni and Kisauni Sub-County in Mombasa County within one year.
+Learners aged 9-14 years are eligible to enroll, and they hope to enroll up to 100 learners.
 Throughout the boot camp, learners will have the opportunity to:

 - take part in engaging activities, including mentoring from professional coaches and 1-on-1 support from two volunteer teachers from the UK,

 - learn new ways of reading,

 - in addition to hard skills, learn soft skills like communication, critical thinking, self-awareness, and confidence.

 Every learner will receive the necessary attention and support throughout the process – learners will be divided into groups of five, and each learner will have their grade-appropriate reading and mathematics abilities tested before commencing the boot camp.